chadcooper/sjc-arcuser/article.md

 consists of a WAB Developer Edition application with the Utility Isolation Trace widget.
 It is configured against the Utility's water distribution network housed in the publication file geodatabase and ArcGIS Server feature services housed in the read/write enterprise geodatabase (Figure X).
-Utility personnel access Water Isolation Trace out in the field over the internet from their Toughbook laptops, allowing them to conduct isolation traces while onsite assessing current conditions.
-Isolation trace results can be saved to the enterprise geodatabase, enabling other applications, such as Advisory Manager, to consume the data.
+Repair crews in the field access Water Isolation Trace over the internet from their laptops and tablets, allowing them to conduct isolation traces while onsite assessing current conditions.
+Isolation trace results can be saved to the enterprise geodatabase, saving significant amounts of time by reducing the necessity of coordinating with staff back at the office.
+Other applications, such as Advisory Manager, can then consume the data.

 ![Figure X. Water Isolation Trace application.](images/isolation-trace-app-1.png)